Petariliev84/DISCOVERY_STATEMENT.md/README.md

+DISCOVERY STATEMENT

-DISCOVERY STATEMENT: SRP-Stabilized Earth-Mars Resonant Cycler Orbit Official Discovery Claim
+SRP-Stabilized Earth–Mars Resonant Cycler Orbit

+Official Discovery Claim
-I, Petar Iliev Dryanovski, have discovered and characterized a novel class of interplanetary orbit that uses Solar Radiation Pressure (SRP) as an active stabilization and tuning mechanism to maintain a near-resonant trajectory between Earth and Mars, validated by 30+ years of propagation data (2035-2065).
+I, Petar Iliev Dryanovski, have discovered and characterized a novel class of interplanetary trajectory, termed SRP-stabilized Earth–Mars resonant cycler orbit, in which Solar Radiation Pressure (SRP) is actively used to stabilize and fine-tune the orbit, maintaining near-resonant, repeatable encounters between Earth and Mars.
+This discovery is supported by 30+ years of propagated orbital data (2035–2065) demonstrating bounded distance minima, convergence, and self-optimizing approach geometries.

 Timestamp Record

 Discovery Date: February 5, 2026

 Initial Verification: February 2026